Skip to main content

 Why Constructor Injection?

-• Easier to test (can see all dependencies)
+• Easier to test (you can see all dependencies and provide mocks for each)

 4.6 Real-World Example: User Registration